By KBB.com Editors

 Available on the SLT and Adventurer trims, these seats add warmth without having to add expensive leather as well.

 The available split-folding third-row seats can be folded flush, and a flip-and-tumble second-row seat greatly aids entry and exit for rear passengers.
 The handsome dash is clean, simple and easy to use, with controls well within the driver's reach and logically arranged.
 Low-back rear seats won't block the driver's rearward view and feature headrests that can extend high enough to accommodate the tallest passengers.
-Introduced last year is the heated quad bucket seat package available on the SLT and Limited trim levels.Exterior
+A nice option is the heated quad bucket seat package available on the Limited trim level.Exterior

-The 2008 Dodge Durango's styling may be new, but it's no less bold than the first Dodge Durango.
-The Durango's new look basically exaggerates the original model's popular styling by enlarging the grille and front headlamps and giving a new look to the rear.
-Larger six-by-nine-inch side mirrors improve driver visibility, while optional 20-inch chrome wheels are sure to increase the Durango's ability to get noticed.
+The 2009 Dodge Durango's styling remains as bold as the first Dodge Durango.
+The Durango's newest look basically exaggerates the original model's popular styling by enlarging the grille and front headlamps and giving a new look to the rear.
+Large six-by-nine-inch side mirrors improve driver visibility, while optional 20-inch chrome wheels are sure to increase the Durango's ability to get noticed.
 Total up all the little changes and the effect is one strikingly imposing vehicle that looks every bit as tough as it claims to be.

-Options include a 4.7-liter V8 or a 5.7-liter HEMI V8, rear-seat DVD entertainment, six-disc CD/MP3 in-dash changer, leather seats, shift-on-the-fly four-wheel drive, third-row seat, navigation, heated front and rear quad bucket seating, power rear liftgate, ParkSense rear park assist, ParkView rear back-up camera, remote start, electronic transfer case, aluminum wheels, power sun roof, SIRIUS Satellite Radio and power-adjustable pedals.
+Options include a 4.7-liter V8, 5.7-liter HEMI V8 or a 5.7-liter HEMI Hybrid, rear-seat DVD entertainment, six-disc CD/MP3 in-dash changer, uconnect tunes with 30-gigabyte hard drive, leather seats, shift-on-the-fly four-wheel drive, third-row seat, uconnect gps navigation, heated front and rear quad bucket seating, power rear liftgate, ParkSense rear park assist, ParkView rear back-up camera, remote start, electronic transfer case, aluminum wheels, power sun roof, SIRIUS Satellite Radio and power-adjustable pedals.

 Although the V6 looks impressive on paper, the Durango's weight makes for slow going with the base engine.
-The new-found power in the 4.7-liter V8 makes it a better choice for shoppers trying to balance cost with performance.
+The powerful 4.7-liter V8 makes it a better choice for shoppers trying to balance cost with performance.
 If you can afford an extra $1,000 and want all the performance available, the 5.7-liter HEMI V8 is the way to go.

 210 horsepower @ 5200 rpm